Have compassion on everyone you meet

 -MILLER WILLIAMS, “Compassion”

-- Family of origin experience and impact
+- Family of origin experience, impact, and ongoing relationships

-- Issues of late adolescence and emerging adulthood
+- Issues of emerging adulthood

 - Posttraumatic stress